valamistudio/surdobot/README.md

 ### `.chalice/config.json`
 - If `user_ids` is assigned, the bot will only respond to private chat of users in the whitelist or to groups/supergroups/channels of which any user of the whitelist is a member.
 Otherwise, the bot will apply no restrictions.
 - The default value for `lambda_timeout` is 60.
 You can suppress this attribute if you want to keep it.
 Jobs that takes long than the set timeout will probably create an [infinite message loop](#infinite-message-loop).
+Wit.AI usually takes around 20% of the audio file duration do transcribe it (i.e a 60 second file takes around 12 seconds to transcribe).

 ### Useful links
 - [Telegram BotFather](https://t.me/BotFather)